insotriplesix/beeline-task/README.md

 172.18.0.4 <---
 ```

-Finally, you can use the `curl` command (or your favourite browser) and use this URL `http://172.18.0.4:8841/api/v1/detailservice/getCallerProfileByCellId?cellId=11111` to test the service.
-The response should looks similar to this:
+Finally, you can use the `curl` command (or your favourite browser) and paste this URL `http://172.18.0.4:8841/api/v1/detailservice/getCallerProfileByCellId?cellId=11111` to test the service.
+The response should look similar to this one:

 ```json
 [